-School of Nursing at University of Alabama - Birmingham
+University of Alabama - Birmingham - School of Nursing

 Why you should consider this program

 The Paul D. Coverdell Peace Corps Fellows program allows returned Peace Corps Volunteers to apply as a second degree student to the Accelerated Master's in Nursing Program (AMNP).
-Applicants desiring a non-accelerated academic experience may apply to the Bachelors of Science in Nursing (BSN) program.
 Fellows receive a $1,500 graduate fellowship that qualifies them for in-state tuition as well as preferential consideration for scholarships.
 The program also offers opportunities for Returned Peace Corps Volunteers to use the knowledge and skills they developed during their overseas service during their graduate work as they participate in service learning projects with underserved communities.

 Benefits for Coverdell Fellows